surreydigitalservices/locate-api/README.md

 ### Queries

-The following fields in the authorization collection determine the query associated with this toke:
+The following fields in the authorization collection determine the query associated with this token:

     * queryType: this restricts the results.

     * dataType: this restricts the JSON fields in the response.

-### Query Type
+### Query type

 These are the predetermined queries the API will support.
 These are defined in the authorization collection.